BotsDocs/mail/docs/commands/configuration.md

 # Configuration Commands

 Having a well configured ModMail is essential for a proper personalized usage.
-Here you have the different commands to configure levels, texts, images, etc.
+Here you have the different commands to configure permissions, texts, images, etc.

 ## +permission {levelName / commandName} <add / remove> {role ID / userID}